ChitreshN/fun-stuff/README.md

 1. Implement debug functionality for the VM stack
 2. Add push to the constant case instruction
 3. And pop while returning

+## 15.3
+1. Add arithematic operators to the vm

+### Design docs
+* Another possible imlplementation is register based vm
+* They are much more efficient since we can directly load and store values instead of repeatedly pushing and popping